-In recent years, programmatic has grown to become a popular media-buying channel for advertisers across the globe.
-As the mobile industry grows, it’s not difficult to see why app marketers are looking to programmatic media as the solution.
-Mobile users have diversified interests and behavior, making it much more difficult for app advertisers using traditional ways to select, negotiate, and buy the media that will optimize ad performance toward the target users.
+Programmatic advertising continues to grow in popularity, and is the main media-buying channel for advertisers across the globe.
+As the mobile industry evolves, it’s not difficult to see why app marketers are looking to programmatic media as the solution.
+Mobile users have diversified interests and behavior, making it much more difficult for app advertisers to select, negotiate, buy and optimize media using traditional methods.

-Programmatic media effectively speeds up the process by eliminating the negotiation between the buyers (advertisers) and sellers (publishers, saving both time and money.
+Programmatic media effectively speeds up the process by eliminating the negotiation between the buyers (advertisers) and sellers (publishers), saving both time and money.
 This allows app advertisers to set up rules for real-time bidding in a way that ensures the ad will reach the target users.
-Not only is automated media buying saving app advertisers a lot of time, but it is also cost effective.
-All an app advertiser has to do is bid on the desired media inventory at the desired cost per mille (CPM).
-Typically, if that CPM is above the minimum price seller have set and is highest amongst than other bidders, the app advertiser will win the auction.
+Not only does automated media buying save app advertisers a lot of time, but it is also cost effective.
+All an app advertiser must do is to bid on the desired media inventory at the desired cost per mille (CPM).
+If that CPM is above the minimum price the publisher has set and is highest amongst other bidders, the app advertiser will win the auction.

-In a programmatic environment, there are two different level of price floors sellers can set: hard and soft price floors.
+In a programmatic environment, there are two different levels of price floors a publisher can set: hard and soft price floors.

 Hard Price Floor (HPF)

 Sellers could set a minimum price, also known as hard floor, in which they can tolerate for their media inventory in the ad exchanges.
 Bids that are below this minimum price are simply discarded.
 This means sellers will not take any bids less than the hard price floor, not even a cent less than the hard floor price.

 Soft Price Floor (SPF)